Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ```

 ### 1.6.4.
 Note
 - All *.EXE files are generated in your "tdme2" folder root.
 You should just be able to launch them from there.
-So you can ignore 2.
+So you can ignore 2.1 and 2.2.
 - The MSC build process is WIP

 # 2. Running a TDME2 binary